 While this doesn’t guarantee I won’t reach people more than once, Facebook will attempt to cap frequency at one impression in 90 days.
 My overall average frequency is 1.13, so Facebook is keeping close to that promise.

 Of course, I’m targeting my Facebook followers.
-This audience is now targeted using a Page Engagement Custom Audience.
+This This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More is now targeted using a Page Engagement Custom Audience.

 I’m targeting worldwide country targeting.